 AdBlock paid plan

-AdBlock can cost Free or $4.00/mo for its premium plans, but maintains that you can always use it for free.
-If you find it useful, you can donate to AdBlock since it has a “pay what you can” model.
+AdBlock can cost Free or $4.00/mo for its premium plans, but maintains that you can always use it for free (albeit with limited features and ad blocking capabilities).

 If you want additional features like distraction control and a cookie consent cutter, you can purchase the Premium version.